Walgreens profit tumbles, slashes guidance amid significant drop in Covid vaccine demand - Local News 8

 By Parija Kavilanz, CNN

-New York (CNN) — Walgreens Boots Alliance on Tuesday reported earnings that tumbled from the same time a year ago amid softening consumer spending and a pullback in demand for Covid vaccines.
+New York (CNN) — Walgreens Boot Alliance on Tuesday reported earnings that tumbled from the same time a year ago amid softening consumer spending and a pullback in demand for Covid vaccines.

 The pharmacy chain posted earnings for its fiscal third quarter of $118 million, or 14 cents a share, compared to $289 million, or 33 cents a share a year ago.